-Reasonable Distance: One parent family with children under the age of 6 with an automobile will not be required to travel more than 40 miles per one round trip from home to appropriate childcare to work; and one parent family clients with children under the age of 6 without an automobile, who do not have access to appropriate childcare on a bus line; may be excused from

-LEKT TANF Plan October 2022 to September 2025 Page 25 of 26 work participation requirements until other arrangements can be made.
+Reasonable Distance: A one-parent family with children under the age of six with an automobile is not required to travel more than 40 miles per one round trip from home to appropriate childcare to work.
+One-parent families with children under the age of six without an automobile who do not have access to appropriate childcare on a bus line may be excused from work participation requirements until other arrangements can be made.

-Self-sufficiency: The ability to provide for a family's needs without dependence on publicly funded assistance programs.
+Self-sufficiency: The ability to provide for a family's needs without dependence on publicly-funded assistance programs.

-State Matching Funds: Cash resources received from the State of Washington to assist in providing services consistent with this agreement.
+State Matching Funds: Cash resources received from the State of Washington to assist in providing TANF-related services.

-Suitable Informal Care: In-home providers who qualify through the State of Washington for compensation, meeting the standard qualification set forth by the State of Washington to include passing a background check.
+Suitable Informal Care: In-home providers who qualify through the State of Washington for compensation, meeting the standard qualification set forth by the State of Washington, including passing a background check.